girisheduru/CS50GKE/README.md

 ## Execution
     * project.py has the crud operations

-To run the main and start the uvicorn server to have the fast api hosted below is the command
+To run the main and start the uvicorn server to have the fast api hosted below is the command.
+The command calls the main method to run "uvicorn.run(app, host="0.0.0.0", port=8000)"

 ```console
 $ cd project
 project/ $ python project.py